 Chapter 3 Introduction

-As one of the major fiscal policy levers, the tax system plays a critical role when swift policy action is essential, such as during the economic recession of 2020.
+Taxes play an essential role in the functioning of modern society.
+Their primary goal is to fund government operations.
+But they do much more than that.
+As one of the major fiscal policy levers, the tax system plays a critical role when swift policy action is essential.
 The tax system often offers the most practical way to reach the majority of Americans directly.
 Policymakers use it to distribute stimulus payments or other forms of urgent assistance quickly.

 The tax systems at all levels of government are closely intertwined.
-First, states receive a considerable portion of their revenue from federal transfers.
+First, states receive a considerable portion of their revenue from direct federal transfers.
 Second, the federal government subsidizes states indirectly through tax provisions benefiting states, such as exempting state and local bonds from federal taxation.
 In addition, many state and local tax systems are administratively tied to the federal system.
-For example, the income figure from the federal tax return is used as the starting point on many state returns.
+For example, the income figure from the federal tax return is used as the starting point on many state income tax returns.

-The federal income tax is the largest progressive revenue source in the U.S. It is one of the key reasons the overall public finance system is progressive.
-The public finance system includes taxes and spending by all levels of government.
+The federal income tax is the largest progressive revenue source in the U.S. It is one of the key reasons the overall federal tax system is progressive.
+By comparison, the overall state and local tax structure is regressive due to its heavy use of sales, excise, and property taxes.
+This is particularly true in states that do not have an income tax.

 This chapter outlines key components of taxation, including tax reform, various revenue sources, tax expenditures, and tax administration.